Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

-Some of the $(I,\phi)$-chubby restrictions might be $(I',\phi)$-slim, and if the multi-set of $(I',\phi)$-lean restrictions from $R$ has sum-size larger than $\delta$ we can repeat the argument on $I'$, adding another $\delta'$ to the sum-size of restrictions that restrict the set $I''$ with size larger than $q^2|I|$, and so on, until we find a subset with less than $\delta$ slim restrictions that don't restrict it.
-This can happen at most $g$ many times, when we find a set such that the sum-size of restrictions that restrict it is $\lplus(R)$ and therefore the sum-size of the rest of the slim restrictions is zero. \end{proof}
+Some of the $(I,\phi)$-chubby restrictions might be $(I',\phi)$-slim.
+If the multi-set of $(I',\phi)$-lean restrictions from $R$ has sum-size larger than $\delta$ we can repeat the same argument on $I'$.
+This adds another $\delta'$ to the sum-size of restrictions that restrict the set $I''$ with size larger than $q^2|I|$.
+We can keep repeating this until we find a subset with less than $\delta$ slim restrictions that do not restrict it.
+We are guaranteed that we will eventually find such subset, as after applying the argument $g$ many times, we find a set of positions such that the sum-size of restrictions that restrict it is $\lplus(R)$ and therefore the sum-size of the rest of the slim restrictions is zero. \end{proof}

 Suppose that for some finite set of finite Kolmogorov-Loveland betting strategies $\bB$, set of positions $I$ and the bound on the number of unrestricted positions $\phi$, the set of sequences consistent with $(I,\phi)$-lean leaf-restrictions of strategies in $\bB$ is small.
-Then for any module $m$, the modulo sets defined on $I$ with remainders $0,\dots,m-1$ partition the set of infinite binary sequences, and there must be some remainder $o$, such that the modulo set $\Mod(I,m,o)$ has both low earning and small intersection with the set of sequences consistent with $(I,\phi)$-lean leaf-restrictions.
+Then for any modulus $m$, the modulo sets defined on $I$ with remainders $0,\dots,m-1$ partition the set of infinite binary sequences, and there must be some remainder $o$, such that the modulo set $\Mod(I,m,o)$ has both low earning and small intersection with the set of sequences consistent with $(I,\phi)$-lean leaf-restrictions.

-\begin{lemma} For any finite set of finite Kolmogorov-Loveland betting strategies $\bB$, any set of sequences $\Theta$ with measure less than $\delta$, every module $m$ and bound $c>1$, there is a remainder $o$ such that the expected earning for $\bB$ on the modulo set $M=\Mod(I,m,o)$ is less than $1/(1-\frac{1}{c})$ and the measure of the intersection of $M$ with $\Theta$ is less than $c\delta\lambda(M)$.
+\begin{lemma} For any finite set of finite Kolmogorov-Loveland betting strategies $\bB$, any set of sequences $\Theta$ with measure less than $\delta$, every modulus $m$ and bound $c>1$, there is a remainder $o$ such that the expected earning for $\bB$ on the modulo set $M=\Mod(I,m,o)$ is less than $1/(1-\frac{1}{c})$ and the measure of the intersection of $M$ with $\Theta$ is less than $c\delta\lambda(M)$.
 That is,

 $\exc{\bB}(M)\leq 1/(1-\frac{1}{c})$, and